 Blue Hen Falls in Cuyahoga Valley National Park

 Blue Hen Falls tells the natural history story of the park in a nutshell.
 It reveals how water carves through sandstone and creates the park's unique features which include a deep, winding river gorge, bedrock outcroppings, ravines, creeks, waterfalls, lakes and marshes.

 We spent our first afternoon scouting locations I'd studied before we got there.
 I made notes on the park map and in a notebook about each spot I wanted to see and other places we found along the way.

 Scouting notes usually include information about a location's best time of day, best light direction, light quality like soft or bright, conditions like calm or windy, and positions for good compositions.
-Sometimes I'll take a phone photo as a reminder.
+Sometimes I'll take a smartphone photo as a reminder.
 Adding thoughts about what it may look like in other seasons or in different weather rounds out the picture.
-Along the way, I add notes about restrooms, drinking water sources, picnic areas, stores, restaurants and coffee.
+Along the way, I add notes about rangers stations, nature centers, restrooms, drinking water sources, picnic areas, stores, restaurants and coffee.
 Always coffee.